 Pseudomonas and Related Infections

 Pseudomonas is ubiquitous and favors moist environments.
 In humans, P. aeruginosa is the most common pathogen, but infection may result from P. paucimobilis, P. putida, P. fluorescens, or P. acidovorans.
 Other important hospital-acquired pathogens formerly classified as Pseudomonas include Burkholderia cepacia and Stenotrophomonas maltophilia.
-B. pseudomallei causes a distinct disease known as melioidosis that is limited mostly to the Asian tropics.
+B. pseudomallei causes a distinct disease known as melioidosis that is limited mostly to the southeast Asia and northern Australia.

 P. aeruginosa is present occasionally in the axilla and anogenital areas of normal skin but rarely in stool unless antibiotics are being given.
 In hospitals, the organism is frequently present in sinks, antiseptic solutions, and urine receptacles.
-Transmission to patients by health care practitioners may occur, especially in burn and neonatal ICUs, unless infection control practices are meticulously followed.
+Transmission to patients by health care practitioners may occur, especially in burn and neonatal intensive care units, unless infection control practices are meticulously followed.

-Most P. aeruginosa infections occur in hospitalized patients, particularly those who are debilitated or immunocompromised.
-P. aeruginosa is a common cause of infections in ICUs.
-HIV-infected patients, particularly those in advanced stages, and patients with cystic fibrosis are at risk of community-acquired P. aeruginosainfections.
+Most P. aeruginosa infections occur in hospitalized patients, particularly those who have neutropenia or who are debilitated or immunocompromised.
+P. aeruginosa is a common cause of infections in intensive care units.
+HIV-infected patients, particularly those in advanced stages, and patients with cystic fibrosis are at risk of community-acquired P. aeruginosa infections.

 Pseudomonas infections can develop in many anatomic sites, including skin, subcutaneous tissue, bone, ears, eyes, urinary tract, lungs, and heart valves.
 The site varies with the portal of entry and the patient’s vulnerability.
 In hospitalized patients, the first sign may be overwhelming gram-negative sepsis.